OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/external-code-tutorial.rst

 External Code Tutorial
 ----------------------

+If external programs do not have Python APIs, it is necessary to "file wrap" them.
-This tutorial will show how to make use of the `ExternalCode` `Component` in OpenMDAO.
-MDAO problems frequently make use of external programs.
-If these codes do not have Python APIs, it is necessary to "file wrap".
-OpenMDAO special component to make this easier: `ExternalCode`.
+This tutorial will show how to make use of the `ExternalCode`, which is a utility component that makes file wraping easier.

 In this tutorial we will give an example based on a common scenario of a code that takes its inputs from an input file, performs some computations, and then writes the results